Eastern Europe: Government and Economy

 Hammer and Sickle, Symbols of the Soviet Union

-The year 1991 was a very important date for Eastern Europe.
-Do you know why?
+Why was the period 1989–1992 a landmark in the history of Eastern Europe?
 Write down what you know.
 If you don’t know why, that’s okay.
 Take a wild guess.

 Post your answer